 Horizon Europe project HEPHAESTUS

-New tecHnologies in crAft for prEserving and innovaTing fUtureS
+Heritage in EuroPe: new tecHnologies in crAft for prEServing and innovaTing fUtureS

 Idea.
 Concept.
 Rationale.